-The District and all school facilities have crisis and safety plans.
+The Mt.
+Lebanon School District and all school facilities have crisis and safety plans.
 The plans are designed with the assistance of administrative staff members, as well as local law enforcement, emergency management, and public health officials.
 The plans, which are regularly reviewed and updated, include procedures to respond to a variety of crisis incidents.
-School district personnel and students practice the drills associated with some of these specific emergencies on a regular basis.
+School district personnel and students practice drills associated with specific emergencies on a regular basis.

-In addition, Mt.
-Lebanon School District administrators consult with local, state, and federal health, safety and emergency personnel to develop and maintain plans for coping with a variety of emergency response situations.
+The Mt.
+Lebanon School District administrators consult with local, state, and federal health, safety and emergency personnel to develop and maintain plans for coping with a variety of emergency situations.
 The District's Safety and Security Committee, made up of school administrators and staff, representatives of the Mt.
 Lebanon Police Department, Mt.
-Lebanon Fire Department, and local emergency management personnel, meet during the school year to discuss crisis response, management and communication.
+Lebanon Fire Department, and MRTSA meet during the school year to discuss crisis response, management, prevention and communication.
 Members of the committee are NIMS certified and attend state and local safety and security training sessions annually.

-If you have any questions about your school's safety and support responses, please contact your school principal.
+If you have any questions about your school's safety responses, please contact your school principal.

 Important Emergency Information for Parents

 Each school in the Mt.
 Lebanon School District has a safety and security plan.
 These plans are designed with the expertise of administrative staff members, local law enforcement, emergency management and public health officials.